kchia/blockchain-developer-bootcamp-final-project/README.md

 2. As a user, I want to ..., so that I can ...
 3. As a user, I want to ..., so that I can ..,

+## Tech Stack

+### Chainlink VRF

+Make a dynamic NFT with provably random trait using the Chainlink VRF Connected to the Chainlink data feed
+### Filecoin

+The NFT is stored on Filecoin

 ## Installation
 ### Prerequisites

+- MetaMask Wallet
+- Git
 - Node.js v.14+
 - Truffle
 - Ganache